I finally found a Sicilian Chicken Noodle Soup recipe that comes close to my Papa’s.

 Meanwhile, cook pasta in a medium pot according to package directions until tender.
 Drain.
 Do not add uncooked pasta to the soup or it will soak up too much liquid and make the soup thick and more like a stew.
 Drain well and set aside in a serving bowl.

 Using a potato masher, mash the soup around a few times, letting some of the potatoes get a little smashed.
-Just mash 3-4 times and call it good.
+About 3 to 4 mashes, not too much.

 More Delicious Recipes